Luosifen: Toppings

-It is difficult to cook the dish, and recipes are rare.
-The easiest way to receive luosifen is at restaurants or by ordering prepackaged portions online or at a local market.
+Some noodle stalls have head vegetables, preserved cowpeas, and shallots.
+Side dishes include duck feet, tofu, sausage, and marinated eggs.
+In the summer, stalls sell water spinach and Chinese cabbage, and, in winter, they sell lettuce, Yau Ma vegetables, mushrooms, cauliflower, and pea seedlings.
 Due to the limited information available, it is difficult to discern the authentic recipe.
 Many restaurants use tomatoes, leafy greens, diced chicken, chili oil, and chestnuts to enhance and balance the flavor.
 Others make it spicy by adding more peppers or chili.
 Some use sesame oil, red chili, jalapeños, tofu, cumin, and other spices to bring out the pungent flavor of the noodles and broth.